What Is Malvertising?

-Malvertising refers to malicious advertising that is used to inject malware into users' computers when they visit a website or click on an ad on the internet.
-Malvertising may also direct a user to a corrupted website where their data can be stolen or malware can be downloaded onto their computer.
+Malvertising refers to malicious advertising that cybercriminals use to inject malware into users' computers when they visit malicious websites or click on an ad online.
+Malvertising may also direct users to a corrupted website where their data can be stolen or malware can be downloaded onto their computer.

 How Does Malvertising Work?

-Malvertisements, in the context of this malvertising meaning, are spread through the internet, appearing on both illegitimate and legitimate websites.
+Malvertisements are spread through the Internet, appearing on both illegitimate and legitimate websites.

-In many cases, the advertiser may not be able to tell the advertisement is malicious, so they run it, thinking it is harmless.
+In many cases, an advertiser may not be able to tell the malvertisement is malicious, so they run it, thinking it is harmless.
 After the advertiser agrees to run the ad, it gets sent via a server to otherwise harmless websites.
 After a user clicks on the malvertisement, code starts running in the background, causing it to potentially download malware onto the user's computer.
 This is referred to as a drive-by download.
+These have resulted in so many infections that, according to the New York Times, the U.S. government had to remove malware from the Internet to reduce the chances of Russian attackers using them to breach networks.

-In some cases, the user does not even need to click on the advertisement for the drive-by download to be successful.
-As long as they load the webpage, the malware can be downloaded.
-If someone clicks on malware, however, they may get sent to a different webpage that is designed to exploit vulnerabilities in their browser.
+In some cases, the user does not even need to click on the malvertisement for the drive-by download to be successful.
+As long as they load an infected webpage or landing page, the malware can be downloaded.
+If someone clicks on malware, however, they may get sent to a different webpage designed to exploit vulnerabilities in their browser when it displays ads.
+This type of exploit is different from an exploit kit, which is a malware hacking toolkit attackers use to try to take advantage of their victims’ systems.

 How To Identify Malvertisements